FSA in Scotland

 Re-use of the eatwell plate

 The eatwell plate image is subject to Crown copyright protection, which is covered by an Open Government Licence.
 You may use and re-use the eatwell plate image, and surrounding text, free of charge in any format or medium, under the terms of the Open Government Licence.
-To view this licence, please visit the Office of Public Sector Information's website.
+To view this licence, please visit the The National Archives website.

 The eatwell plate must be acknowledged as Crown copyright and the following statement included to identify the source: Department of Health in association with the Welsh Assembly Government, the Scottish Government and the Food Standards Agency in Northern Ireland.